-Florida’s motor vehicle statutes specifically require a driver involved in an accident where someone is injured or killed to stop and render aid to any victims, regardless of whether the driver was at fault in the accident.
-The driver must share contact and vehicle information with other people involved or injured in the accident, and with law enforcement too.
-The driver must also render whatever aid that he or she is capable of offering.
-This duty is especially important when an accident involves multiple vehicles.
-A failure to stop, as Florida law requires, is a criminal offense punishable by a fine, a prison sentence, or both.
-Criminal penalties under this statute are independent of any criminal liability that a driver might have for causing an accident or driving under the influence of alcohol or drugs.
+Florida’s motor vehicle statutes require any driver involved in an auto accident where someone is injured or killed to stop immediately and render aid to victims or call for help, regardless of whether the driver was at fault in the accident.
+Drivers must share their contact and vehicle information with any parties involved—including other drivers and law enforcement.
+Failure to abide by these rules is a criminal offense under Florida law, and may be punishable by a fine, a prison sentence, or both.